 740. Neuropharmacology.
 (3) General survey of neuropharmacology, emphasizing neurotransmitters, receptors and their interactions.
 Discusses general principles of drug action, including receptor binding, second messengers, and neurotransmitter metabolism.
 Surveys neurotransmitter function, including acetylcholine, biogenic amines, excitatory and other amino acids, and neuropeptides.
 Also listed as IPP 740.
-P-POI
+P-NEUR 701; NEUR 702 pathophysiology, and treatment of patients with neurological and behavioral/psychiatric problems.
+Includes a brief introduction to major concepts of patient treatment and care with utilization of up-to-date methodology in clinical neuroscience.
+Students have the opportunity to observe and participate in patient evaluation and diagnostic testing in the clinical setting and to visit many of the neuroscience-related clinical research and treatment centers.
+Taught by both clinicians and basic science researchers.
+P-NEUR 701; NEUR 702